 Eligibility

-Applicants must be current Ph.D. students researching in or writing a dissertation in the broad area of "international affairs".
+Applicants must be advanced Ph.D. students researching in or writing a dissertation in the broad area of "international affairs."

 Deadline

-- A statement of all other awards, including amounts, for which the applicant has applied during the same time period and for the same research proposal
+• Additional Sources of Support (150 words): Please provide a list all other awards, including amounts, that you have applied for that would provide funds for the same time period and for the same research proposal.

 Note: The award will not fund University tuition, fees, or student health insurance premiums.